juneha1120/tp/docs/UserGuide.md

 ### Toggling field visibility: `toggle`

 Toggles the visibility of a specific field in the TrackUp contact list UI.
-This command is useful for customizing the information you want displayed for each contact.
+This command is useful for customising the information you want displayed for each contact.

 Format: `toggle <FIELD>`